 - Your medical history.
 If you have any pre-existing medical conditions you want to include, it will bring up the prince of the policy.

-Making an International Health Insurance Claim
+Making a Health Insurance Claim

-Any good international health insurance company will have a 24/7 helpline which you can call in case of an emergency.
+Any good company will have a 24/7 helpline which you can call in case of an emergency.
 They also have established procedures on how you can make a claim if you need to – usually online.
 Make sure you learn how you can make a claim before you purchase the insurance plan by asking directly or reading brochures.